mission

 IN BRIEF

-The company was founded and incorporated in 1993 by Katharine Noon, Don Gordon, and Ferdinand Lewis who were recent graduates of The California Institute of the Art's Theater program.
-Their inaugural production, Eloise; A Ghost Play, developed by the three founders, played at numerous theatres in the LA area and performed at Dell'arte in Blue Lake, CA. In 1995, Ghost Road's critically acclaimed adaptation of the Elektra story, Elektra-La-La, by Katharine Noon and Brian Howrey and directed by Noon premiered in downtown LA at the Spanish Kitchen.
+The company was founded in 1993 by Katharine Noon, Don Gordon, and Ferdinand Lewis, recent graduates of The California Institute of the Art's theater program.
+Our inaugural production, Eloise; A Ghost Play, developed by the three founders, played at numerous theatres in the LA area and performed at Dell'arte in Blue Lake, CA. In 1995, Ghost Road's critically acclaimed adaptation of the Elektra story, Elektra-La-La, by Katharine Noon and Brian Howry and directed by Noon premiered in downtown Los Angeles at the Spanish Kitchen.
 In addition to a successful LA run, Elektra-La-La received stellar reviews at the Edinburgh Fringe Festival in Edinburgh, Scotland and was subsequently invited to perform at other festivals in Europe and the Middle East.
 Also performed in Edinburgh were LRG Lot GRT VU, written and performed by Kimberly Pearce-Haynes and The Last Vegas Lounge Act, created by Rodger Henderson, Ferdinand Lewis, Pearce-Haynes and Cody Henderson.

-2002 began with the creation of the Ghost Road 5-Year Project and, after nearly a year of workshops and ensemble development, Ghost Road presented a workshop production of Excavate the Monster in 2003 at 24th Street Theater.
+In 2003, after nearly a year of workshops and ensemble development, Ghost Road presented a workshop production of Excavate the Monster at 24th Street Theater.

 In 2004 the Ghost Road Company created a new piece of theatre, loosely adapted from and influenced by The Tale of the Four Dervishes, a set of ancient Sufi folk tales.
 The piece was developed in workshop with the ensemble and co-written and adapted by Tamadhur Al-Aqeel and Katharine Noon.
-The finished product, The Four Dervishes, premiered in June and July at the 24th Street Theatre in downtown Los Angeles.
-The play followed Victorian spy Richard Burtonas as modern troops collided in the desert. creating a world at once mystical and real, magical and harsh; intimate moments weave an epic tale of culture and identity.
-After a succesful run at the 24th Street Theatre, the production premiered at The Edge of the World Theater Festival in October, 2005 at LATC.
+The finished product, The Four Dervishes, followed Victorian spy Richard Burton as modern troops collided in the desert.
+Creating a world at once mystical and real, magical and harsh; intimate moments weaved an epic tale of culture and identity, the play premiered at the 24th Street Theatre in downtown Los Angeles.
+The production continued as part of The Edge of the World Theater Festival in October, 2005 at the Los Angeles Theatre Center.

-In 2005 and 2006, the ensemble began work on two new pieces, Duck(t) Tape Soup and Orestes Remembered; The Fury Project (an adaptation of the Eumenides).
-In 2005 Katherine Noon took The Eumenides into workshop rehearsals with The Ghost Road Company.
-This adaptation of The Eumenides focused on justice in public and private life as well as the role of manipulation as a means to maintain the status quo.
-In June 2005 Katharine presented an initial workshop using this material at the Network of Ensemble Theater Festival at Dell'Arte in Blue Lake, CA. Ghost Road was then invited to develop the piece in residency at Loyola Marymount University in Los Angeles.
-In January 2007 a workshop production was presented as part of the LMU theatre deapartment's season.
-Orestes Remembered; The Fury Project then premiered at the Powerhouse Theatre in March '07.
-The piece was then invited to tour to the Fool's Fury Festival in San Francisco in April '07 This piece is now being integrated into the previous adaptations of Agamemnon and The Libation Bearers.
-This will complete Ghost Road's adaptation of the entire Oresteia which will premiere in the fall of 2008.
+Also in 2005 Katherine Noon began work on the final play of the Oresteia trilogy, The Eumenides.
+Orestes Remembered: The Fury Project focused on justice in public and private life as well as the role of manipulation as ameans to maintain the status quo.
+In June 2005 Katharine presented an initial workshop using his material at the Network of Ensemble Theater Festival at Dell'Arte in Blue Lake, CA. Ghost Road was then invited to develop the piece in residency at Loyola Marymount University in Los Angeles.
+In January 2007, a workshop production was presented as part of the LMU theatre department’s season.
+Orestes Remembered: The Fury Project then premiered at the Powerhouse Theatre in March '07.
+The piece was then invited to tour to the Fool's Fury Festival in San Francisco in April '07.